Who doesn’t love ice cream on a hot summer day, or any day really?

 - Combine all ingredients in a small saucepan over medium heat until liquefied and stir together.

-- Place trays in freezer until treats completely harden (about half an hour).
+- Place trays in the freezer until treats completely harden (about half an hour).
 These should be stored in the refrigerator and served to dogs cold.

 You probably shouldn’t feed your dog ice cream cones or any ice cream for that matter.
 Both are full of sugar and usually contain additives and preservatives that are unhealthy for dogs and hard for them to digest.